 My first thought was not “let’s go to an office supply store”!

-I was taking notes on scraps of paper.
+At our first medical appointments, I took notes on scraps of paper.
 A few days in, my sister told me we needed a notebook.
 How had I not thought of that?
 I found an old school notebook, taped in my scraps of paper, and organized my notes.
-A few weeks in, I realized I needed a bigger purse so I could carry all of Zach’s medical information with me.
-About 4 weeks later, I realized I needed a tote bag, which I dubbed our “chemo bag”.
+Before long, I had graduated to a tote bug to carry all of Zach’s medical information and our comfort care items.

 I became a scribe – writing down everything we heard at each appointment.